mts7/Minecraft-Helpers/README.md

 This script first checks to see if the server is running.
 If it is running, the script will return void.
 If the server is not yet running, send the start command string to the specified screen.
 There is no return for a successful start.
+Once the command is sent, the script waits for 50 seconds before returning.

 ---